ihucos/glaze/README.md

 Distribute containers/applications

 ## What is glaze?
 It's little code but actually many things.
-You can think of it as a distribution agnostic way to package applications for linux.
+You can think of it as a Linux distribution agnostic way to package applications.
 The only requirement on the operating system is a `tar` binary.
 Another way to view it is as a standalone container runner or as a way to deploy containers.
 Let's look at an example.

 ## Example
 In the examples folder, there is a gimp package, to install it run.